San Francisco County Superior Court: History

+Gold mine production peaked during the winter of 1852–53 and many miners left the city; by 1855, the population boom and bust had produced what historian John Hittell called "a greater depth of [political] corruption in San Francisco than in any other part of the United States.
+The people were new-comers, not long acquainted with their leading men, and their officials were selected at random."
+Notable failures of justice, including the fraud of Henry Meiggs and the murder of James King of William, led to the revival of the Committee of Vigilance in May 1856, which subsequently was dissolved that August.

+In 1870, Yerba Buena Square, previously used as the city cemetery in the 1850s, was graded to prepare for the construction of the first purpose-built City Hall.
+Plans from Augustus Laver were selected and construction began in 1871 but the building was not completed until a quarter-century later, in 1895.
+As historian John P. Young wrote in 1912, "The cost as originally estimated was quite modest, but there were plenty of critics who declared that it would be largely exceeded.
+The most pessimistic, however, did not even remotely approach the truth in making their guesses."
+It was destroyed during the April 1906 San Francisco earthquake and subsequent fire.

-In 1976 the Court helped to create the San Francisco Pretrial Diversion Project, a nonprofit organization that helps to provide alternative punishments for misdemeanors and parking violations, in an attempt to divert petty offenders from overcrowded courtrooms.
+In 1976 the court helped to create the San Francisco Pretrial Diversion Project, a nonprofit organization that helps to provide alternative punishments for misdemeanors and parking violations, in an attempt to divert petty offenders from overcrowded courtrooms.

+In 2000, a pilot Complex Civil Litigation Program was established in San Francisco's Superior Court, which has since been made permanent.

+As of August 2024, the court was so overwhelmed with criminal cases (due to the aftermath of the COVID-19 pandemic) that it had no choice but to dismiss 70 misdemeanor cases due to the unavailability of judges and courtrooms to hold speedy trials.
+One of the cases thus dismissed was a misdemeanor vehicular manslaughter case arising from a May 2022 crash which killed two Florida tourists.

 Judges

 Katherine Feinstein (daughter of Senator Dianne Feinstein) had been the presiding judge of the court from 2011 through 2012.
 Judge Cynthia Ming-Mei Lee was elected the new presiding judge on June 27, 2012.
 The court is composed of 52 judges and twelve commissioners.
 The court currently has two commissioners.

 In December 2016, John Stewart, chief judge at the court, discarded 66,000 arrest warrants for criminal infractions, like sleeping on the sidewalk, public urination, and public drunkenness, stating "You're putting somebody in jail because they're poor and can't pay a fine.
 We got a lot of criticism, but we thought it was the right thing to do."